M. S. Subbulakshmi

 Madurai Shanmukhavadivu Subbulakshmi (16 September 1916 – 11 December 2004) was an Indian Carnatic singer.
-She was the first musician ever to be awarded the Bharat Ratna, India's highest civilian honour and also the first Indian musician to receive the Ramon Magsaysay award in 1974.
+She was the first musician ever to be awarded the Bharat Ratna, India's highest civilian honour, and also the first Indian musician to receive the Ramon Magsaysay award in 1974.
 She was the first Indian to perform at the United Nations General Assembly in 1966.

 Biography

 Early years

-Subbulakshmi (Kunjamma to her family) was born on 16 September 1916 in Madurai, Madras Presidency, to veena player Shanmukavadiver Ammal and Subramania Iyer.
+Subbulakshmi (Kunjamma to her family) was born on 16 September 1916 in Madurai, Madras Presidency, to veena player Shanmukhavadivu Ammal and Subramania Iyer.
 Her grandmother Akkammal was a violinist.

 She started learning Carnatic music at an early age and trained in Carnatic music under the tutelage of Semmangudi Srinivasa Iyer and subsequently in Hindustani music under Pandit Narayanrao Vyas.

 Her mother, from the devadasi community, was a music exponent and a regular stage performer, and Subbulakshmi grew up in an environment very conducive to musical learning.
 Her musical interests were also shaped by regular interactions with Karaikudi Sambasiva Iyer, Mazhavarayanendal Subbarama Bhagavathar and Ariyakudi Ramanuja Iyengar.

 Subbulakshmi gave her first public performance, at the age of eleven, in the year 1927, in the 100-pillar hall inside the Rockfort Temple, Tiruchirappalli; with Mysore Chowdiah on the violin and Dakshinamurthy Pillai on the mridangam.
 This was organised by the Tiruchirappalli-based Indian National Congress leader F. G. Natesa Iyer.

 Move to Madras

 In 1936 Subbulakshmi moved to Madras (now Chennai).
-She also made her film debut in Sevasadan in 1938.
-Her debut to the world of cinema was again opposite F. G. Natesa Iyer.
+She also made her film debut in Sevasadanam in 1938, opposite F. G. Natesa Iyer.